Sadbags/holbertonschool-printf/README.md

-# Printf Proyect
+# Printf proyect
+Hello, welcome to our first group proyect:

 # Proyect Objective
 The objective of this project is to create a printf function that emulates the one in the standard library.

-How to use github with a collaborator
+How to use github with a collaborator and the use of git merge and its function.

+# Evironment

+Language: C
+Style guidelines: Betty style

 # Prototype in use
-int _printf(const *format ...)
+int _printf(const char *format ...)

 # Format Specifiers